 The revision of the Single Family Umbrella Rule for the 2014 Rules Cycle included revised language concerning the use of Federal funds in mobile home modifications.
-The Rule was specifically modified to allow the use of State funded HTF funds in the Amy Young Barrier Removal Program to be used to modify existing mobile homes where accessibility features are required to meet the needs of disabled individuals and households.
-Feedback on this Rule was generated through TDHCA's work with the Health and Human Services Council (HHSC) and the Disability Advocacy Workgroup (DAW).
+The Rule was specifically modified to allow the use of State funded HTF funds in the Amy Young Barrier Removal Program to be used to modify existing mobile homes where accessibility features are required to meet the needs of individuals with disabilities.
+Feedback on this Rule was generated through TDHCA's work with the Health and Human Services

+Council (HHSC) and the Disability Advocacy Workgroup (DAW).

-48 Expansion of Universal Design Elements to HOME HRA Minimum Construction Standards
+Action Step ID 48 Expansion of Universal Design Elements to HOME HRA Minimum Construction Standards funds.